REST Response

 A REST API should use an appropriate HTTP Status Code and Content Type when responding to a client's request.

 An API can support multiple response content types.
 It's preferred to use a JSON content type by default.
-When an API supports multiple content types the client can specify the desired content type with the Accept
+When an API supports multiple content types the client can specify the desired content type with the .

 The following table shows a list of common content types: